mdiin/migrer/README.md

 migrer is a simple and VCS-friendly utility for migrating databases in any JDBC-supported RDBMS.

-*Alpha software*: migrer is still to be considered alpha-quality software.
+*Beta software*: migrer is still to be considered beta-quality software.
 Breaking changes to the API may occur.
 Because of this, I have yet to release it to Clojars.
 If you want to try it out you should use the git-deps feature of `deps.edn`.